-The US company Ascend Elements has announced plans to invest up to one billion US dollars in a factory for the production of sustainable battery materials for electric vehicles in southwestern Kentucky.
+The US company Ascend Elements has announced plans to invest up to one billion US dollars in a factory to produce sustainable battery materials for electric vehicles in southwestern Kentucky.
 Production is scheduled to start at the end of 2023.

-The Hopkinsville facility, which is expected to begin construction this year and be operational by the end of 2023, will use the company’s “hydro-to-cathode” technology, which processes black mass from recycled electric vehicle batteries directly into new cathode materials – without the usual intermediate step of hydrometallurgically splitting the black mass into the individual materials to then produce new cathode materials.
+Ascend Elements expects construction at Hopkinsville this year, with operations to begin by late 2023.
+The facility will use the company’s “hydro-to-cathode” technology, which directly processes black mass from recycled EV batteries into new cathode materials.
+The usual intermediate step of hydrometallurgically splitting the black mass into individual materials to produce new cathode materials is redundant.

 The investment of one billion dollars or 980 million euros will not come together until the last of “several possible” phases.
 Then the plant should be able to produce enough lithium-ion cathode material for up to 250,000 electric vehicles.
 It is not known by when this final expansion is to be achieved.
-Up to 400 jobs are to be created in the final expansion, from engineers and chemists to employees in production and in the warehouse.
+Up to 400 jobs will be created in the last development, from engineers and chemists to production and warehouse employees.

 According to CEO Michael O’Kronley, the company considered more than 50 sites for the plant – Commerce Industrial Park II in Hopkinsville was the only site that met all the requirements.
-Here, the company cites such things as easy access to transportation, clean energy and a potential workforce.
-Proximity to electric vehicle manufacturers and lithium-ion battery factories in the southeastern United States was another important requirement.
-Relative accessibility to the company’s Covington, Georgia, facility (350 miles) was also a factor, he said.
+The company cites such things as easy access to transportation, clean energy and a potential workforce.
+Proximity to electric vehicle manufacturers and lithium-ion battery factories in the southeastern United States was another vital requirement.
+He said that relative accessibility to the company’s Covington, Georgia, facility (350 miles) was also a factor.

 – ADVERTISEMENT –